scoulomb/myk8s/Setup/README.md

 ## Cluster setup

-Following VM This VM are depoyed using Vagrant and based on Ubuntu.
+This VM are depoyed using Vagrant and based on Ubuntu.

 - [Real cluster setup](./Setup/ClusterSetup/README.md) with `kubeadm`
 - Or with [Minikube](./Setup/MinikubeSetup/README.md)